matthewgdv/subtypes/README.md

 The `Frame` class (subclasses `pandas.DataFrame`)
 --------------------
 * Ensures the use of the new Int64 `Series` dtype when constructed with an iterable that only contains `int` and `None` (rather than using the default float64)
 * High-level methods for pivoting and unpivoting
 * Change the casing of the column names
 * Represent the `Frame` as ascii
 * Modified `Frame.to_excel()` formats the output file to an excel table, returns a path object
 * Modified `Frame.to_sql()`, with better SQL type selection, allows one of the columns (or the index) to be used as a primary key for the resulting SQL table.
-* Modified `Frame.from_excel()`, capable of inferring table boundaries from imperfect spreadsheets using several rulesets, recasing the column names, and removing password protection
+* Modified `Frame.from_excel()`, capable of inferring table boundaries from messy spreadsheets using several rulesets, recasing the column names, and removing password protection
 * Create a `Frame` an iterable of homogenous objects
 * Write out an iterable of Frames as a single excel document with multiple sheets.
 * Other misc utility functions (eg. replacing all NaN values with None, etc.)